July 22, 2018

 Chemotherapy, with docetaxel and prednisone improves survival in patients with castrate-refractory prostate cancer and is considered a first-line therapy option for these patients.
 Other effective agents include enzalutamide and abiraterone.

 Prostate cancer is the most commonly diagnosed cancer in American men.1 For most men, prostate cancer has an indolent course, and treatment options for early disease include expectant management, surgery, or radiation.
 With expectant management, patients are monitored for disease progression or development of symptoms.
 Localized prostate cancer can be cured by surgery or radiation therapy, but advanced prostate cancer is not yet curable.
-Treatment for advanced prostate cancer can provide significant ...
+Treatment for advanced prostate cancer can ...